 More recently Drjays have introduced an incredibly good value shipping method for overseas which determines any tax at the time of sale and is the cheapest shipping from the USA I have ever had to pay.
 My last order was bought with this method which is an economy post but arrived just a few days after my order.
 When I first started ordering from them shipping was with FedEx or a similar service which was grossly expensive.
 When it arrived in the UK it would often be taxed and I would be charged a ridiculous admin fee which would altogether almost double the price of what I had paid for the products.
 Thankfully those days are over and with the new shipping method and currency exchange rates plus the offers on the site you can get some great bargains.

 Which brings me to my last point.
 The prices on Drjays for the products themselves are much better than any UK shop and there are often reductions and offers which make shopping with them a no brainer.
-I only wish that the fashion currently wasn't so loud and crass as I tend to prefer slightly more minimal and mature designs.
-They do have more minimal/ mature clothing from time to time and when they do I snap them up.

 So all in all a great shopping experience with excellent customer service, huge selection of products with great photos, easy payment system and delivery...
 They just need to get more accurate fitting guidelines.
 If not for every article but for every brand.
 I hope Drjays continues to be successful and that other online shops follow suite.